aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 ## Test array

-We create a small NumPy `int64` array in order to test that the different implementations.
+We create a small NumPy `int64` array in order to test the different implementations.

 ```python